nimbus-gateway/Flower-With-MLflow/README.md

 ______________________________________________________________________

-## Run Federated Learning with MLFlow, PyTorch and Flower
+## Run Federated Learning with MLflow, PyTorch and Flower

 Start mlflow local server using: